Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Kinodynamic Searching

 \subsection{Primitive Expansion and Rejection}

 The state $\textbf{x} \in \mathbb{R}^6$ of the tracker drone includes its position $\textbf{p} = [p_x, p_y, p_z]^T$ and velocity $\textbf{v} = [v_x, v_y, v_z]^T$.
 Acceleration is used as the control input for each dimension, and the input space is discretized as $\textbf{u}_d = \{-a_{max}, 0, a_{max} \}$, where $a_{max}$ is the acceleration limit.
-As mentioned in Sec.\ref{sec:SSDFs_for_target_tracking}, a prediction module interpolates future target positions based on the time step $\delta T$ and prediction horizon $T_p$, represented by Eq.\ref{eqn:target_prediction}.
-In the front-end, motion primitives for the tracker drone are expanded directly using the prediction interval $\delta T$, ensuring that the timestamp $t_k$ of each new node $\textbf{x}_k$ aligns with the stamp of target prediction $\bm{\xi}_k$.
-Motion primitive expansion follows the double-integrator dynamics.
-To meet the task requirements and accelerate the searching, we design pruning strategies to reject the infeasible nodes in the primitive expansion process timely.
-After each expansion step, all resultant nodes are checked in terms of obstacle avoidance, dynamic feasibility, and inter-vehicle safety.
-For mutual collision avoidance, we first query the current positions of teammate drones on the broadcast trajectories.
-Then a node is considered safe if the distances between the node and all its teammates are larger than a clearance $r_s$.
-Fig.\ref{fig:kino_search} shows examples of primitive rejection.
+This results in $3^3 = 27$ possible control inputs $\textbf{u}_d \in \mathbb{R}^3$ per expansion.
+In the front-end, motion primitives for the tracker drone are expanded directly using the prediction interval $\delta T$ of $ Q_{target}$ in (\ref{eqn:q_target_set}), ensuring that the timestamp $t_k$ of each new node $\textbf{x}_k$ aligns with the stamp of target prediction $\bm{\xi}_k$.
+The primitive expansion uses the double-integrator dynamics.
+After each expansion, nodes are pruned by checking obstacle avoidance, dynamic feasibility, and inter-vehicle safety.
+For inter-vehicle safety, a node is considered safe if its distances to all teammate positions (queried on broadcast trajectories) exceed a clearance $r_s$.
+Fig.~\ref{fig:kino_search} shows examples of primitive rejection.